 In 1970, Congress enacted section 111(b) of the CAA, authorizing the EPA to promulgate "standards of performance" for new stationary sources in certain source categories.
-Congress also directed the EPA, under CAA section 111(d), to "prescribe regulations which shall establish a procedure" for states to establish standards for existing sources of certain air pollutants to which a standard of performance would apply if such existing source were a new source.
+21 Congress also directed the EPA, under CAA section 111(d), to "prescribe regulations which shall establish a procedure" 22 for states to establish standards 23 for existing sources of certain air pollutants to which a standard of performance would apply if such existing source were a new source.
+24 a standard for emissions of air pollutants which reflects the degree of emission limitation achievable through the application of the best system of emission reduction which (taking into account the cost of achieving such reduction and any nonair quality health and environmental impact and energy requirements) the Administrator determines has been adequately demonstrated.26

-Since 1990, new- and existing-source CAA section 111 rulemakings have been governed by the same statutory definitions.
-The CAA defines the term "standard of performance" in two sections.
+Since 1990, new- and existing-source CAA section 111 rulemakings have been governed by the same statutory definitions.25 The CAA defines the term "standard of performance" in two sections.
 CAA section 111(a)(1) defines it, for purposes of section 111 (which contains the new- and existing-source performance standard authority in, respectively, CAA section 111(b) and 111(d)), as: